 Can you imagine how good it would feel to be competing on a relay team at the Olympics in the final event on the track?

-Think about how loud the crowds would be, how much adrenaline would be pumping around your body, and just how alive you would feel.
+Think about how loud the crowds would be, how much adrenaline would be pumping through your body, and just how alive you would feel.

-My guest today, got to experience that, and then struggled with injuries for the next four years pretty much continuously.
-Jessie decided she wanted to look into the mind of injured athletes and figure out why the identity loss she felt while injured felt so real.
+My guest today got to experience that, and then struggled with injuries for the next four years pretty much continuously.
+Jessie decided she wanted to look into the minds of injured athletes and figure out why the identity loss she felt while injured seemed so real.

-It can be tough to continue to appreciate your body when you have a big goal in mind, but your body doesn’t seem to want to cooperate, but Jessie did the research, and you are going to find what she says about running and depression very interesting, and real.
-Many have called this identity loss as a retired athlete as the first death, and athletes have to work hard to rediscover what they want to do with their lives.
+It can be tough to continue to appreciate your body when you have a big goal in mind but your body doesn’t seem to want to cooperate.
+Jessie did the research, and you are going to find what she says about running and depression very interesting and real.
+Many have called this identity loss a retired athlete’s first death, and athletes have to work hard to rediscover what they want to do with their lives.

-All you can do is your absolute best, in both racing, training, and recovery, and you need to look inside yourself to find your improvements, not other runners.
+All you can do is your absolute best, in racing, training, and recovery, and you need to look inside yourself to find your improvements, not at other runners.

 This podcast episode is for anyone who feels like they are continuously being tested in their running, and the joy of running is being sucked away by the frustration of injury.
 Jessie may focus mostly on elite runners, but the principles can apply to us all.